pingcap/community/challenge-programs/high-performance-tidb-challenge.md

 This is a series of training courses about writing distributed systems in Go and Rust with no previous experience of TiDB or TiKV required.

-## Participation Notes

-### About team-up

-* You need to team up before submitting the [application form](https://forms.pingcap.com/f/high-performance-challenge-en).
-One team could only select one workload for optimization.
-* Up to five participants are allowed in a team; cross team-up is not allowed.
-* If you have trouble in team-up, give a shout in the Slack channel for help.
-Or you can sign up as a one-person team.

-### About challenge points

-* Your team only earns points when you resolve the issues that you created for your target workload optimization.
-If the issues resolved are not relevant, there will be no points granted.
-* The team points are the sum of the points of all the tasks completed by your team members.
-* The leaderboard in real time does not indicate the final team rankings.
-See [Evaluation criteria](#evaluation-criteria) for all the factors at play.
-* The organizing committee determines the challenge points for the created issues under each workload.
-The points are determined according to the team's estimated work.

-### About mentors

-* Only one mentor is allowed in a team and one mentor could only provide instructions to one team.
-* The team that needs mentoring could contact the organizing committee in the Slack channel.

-### Evaluation criteria

-The results of the challenge will be evaluated in teams.
-The organizing committee will pull the latest working branches of each team at 18:00 on Nov.15 (China Standard Time) to evaluate workload optimization results and calculate the total PR points of each team.
-Besides, each team has 7 minutes to present their teamwork for the optimization on Nov.21.

-**The final ranking is determined by:**

-* Performance improvement (65%): performance improvement (percentage) of the working branch compared with the base Master branch
-* PR points of the team (30%): the validated PRs merged into Master
-* Presentation (5%): presentation performance